mohamedhedi1/CryptoTradingBot/README.md

 ## Disclaimer

 This script is provided for educational and informational purposes only.
 Trading involves risks, and past performance is not indicative of future results.
 Use this script at your own discretion.

-## License

-This script is released under the [MIT License](LICENSE).

-Feel free to explore and modify the script according to your trading preferences and risk tolerance.